What is a personal statement?

 Elements of a strong statement

-A good statement responds directly to the prompt.
-It grabs the reader’s attention from the beginning, uses specific illustrations and examples, and shows rather than tells.
-The statement has a tight narrative structure and a logical flow.
-It builds the picture of an interesting, passionate person who is a perfect fit for the school or fellowship.
+A good statement grabs the reader’s attention from the beginning, uses specific illustrations and examples, and shows rather than tells.
+It responds directly to any prompt offered and has a tight narrative structure and a logical flow.
+The statement builds the picture of an interesting, passionate person who is a perfect fit for the school or fellowship.
 The essay is honest, confronting any gaps, weaknesses, or deficiencies, but focusing on lessons learned and positive outcomes.
 Though the writer conveys intelligence, experience, aptitude, and passion, the tone remains humble and sincere.
-Through the essay the writer manages to stand out from his/her peers and appear unique.
+Through the essay the writer manages to stand out from other applicants and appear unique.
+Keep in mind, that not every story must be deeply emotional, and a good statement does not overshare; it balances narrative with argument about your qualifications.

 Tips for brainstorming